-The Annual Operating and Financial Review should be read in conjunction with the financial statements for the year ended June 30, 2016.
-During the year, Haoma's core operations continued to be focused on mineral exploration and research and development at its primary area of interest in the Pilbara district of Western Australia with particular focus on the final stages of optimising extraction of gold and platinum group metals when processing Bamboo Creek Tailings Concentrate and Mt Webber drill core samples.
+The Annual Operating and Financial Review should be read in conjunction with the financial statements for the year ended June 30, 2017.
+During the year Haoma's core operations continued to be focused on mineral exploration and research and development at its primary area of interest in the Pilbara district of Western Australia and in the Ravenswood district in North Queensland.
+As in previous years activities at Haoma's Bamboo Creek Pilot Plant conducted in conjunction with The University of Melbourne were focussed on developing new commercially viable processes for the assaying and extraction of gold and other precious metals when processing Bamboo Creek Tailings Concentrate and mineral ores from various Pilbara locations including Mt Webber.